OlehKozina/OlehKozina/README.md

 ### Hi, I'm Oleg!👋

 I'm a Web Developer with an extreme passion in what I'm doing.
 I produce cross-browsing web sites which are both functional and aesthetically appealing.
 I keep myself updated with all the latest changes and trends so that all my projects are built according to the latest standards.
 Besides I develop my skills every day to be more profficient in the sphere of Web Development.

 I'm an excellent problem-solver with perfect communication skills.
 I am looking for an opportunity to apply my skills and knowledge in order to make a beneficial impact on the web.

-"I am a web developer with an amazing ability to develop websites that are both functional and aesthetically pleasing.
-I have a strong understanding of web standards and best practices, and I am passionate about creating websites that users will find easy to use and visually appealing.
-I am also proficient in a variety of programming languages and tools, and I have a proven track record of delivering successful projects on time and within budget.
-I am a team player who is always willing to lend a helping hand, and I am confident in my ability to contribute to any project.
-I am looking for an opportunity to use my skills and experience to make a positive impact on the web.“

 ### My skills